Afghan officials: 3 women working in polio drive killed

 The government on Monday launched another round of polio vaccinations across the country, aiming to inoculate 9.6 million children under 5 years of age.
 The polio drive came after 54 new cases of polio were reported in 2020, the highest number on record since the fall of the Taliban in 2001.

 According to the United Nations, Afghanistan and neighboring Pakistan are the only two countries in the world where polio is still endemic, after Nigeria was last year declared free of the wild poliovirus.
-With an increase in the number of polio cases during the last three years, the battle to eradicate the crippling children’s disease has become a pivoting challenge for Afghanistan.
+With an increase in the number of polio cases during the last three years, the battle to eradicate the disease has become a pivoting challenge for Afghanistan.

 Most of the vaccination campaigns across the country are conducted by female health workers, who can gain better access to households and mothers and children in a door-to-door effort.